 4. Reducing hitch noise with an anti-rattle

-An anti-rattle or anti-wobble hitch pin is one of the simplest but most effective ways to achieve quieter towing and a more stable hitch connection.
-An anti-rattle is a threaded pin that inserts into the side of your receiver tube and wrench-tightens down onto the shank to keep it from vibrating.
+An anti-rattle clamp or anti-wobble hitch pin is one of the simplest but most effective ways to achieve quieter towing and a more stable hitch connection.
+An anti-rattle installs tightly against the shank to keep it from vibrating inside the receiver.

-Anti-rattles are available in a simple threaded pin configuration or as an anti-rattle lock mechanism for added security.
-Anti-rattle pins are also common used with cushion hitches to help quiet a trailer hitch making noise.
+Anti-rattles are available in a simple threaded pin configuration, adjustable anti-rattle clamp, or as an anti-rattle lock mechanism for added security.
+Anti-rattle kits are also common used with cushion hitches to help quiet a trailer hitch making noise.

 Many of the hitch stabilizer products mentioned above can also be combined with each other to achieve the ultimate in smooth, controlled towing.